🚀 What’s Next.js and Why Should You Get Excited?

 npm run build

-This creates an optimized .next/ folder with your final website files.
+This creates an optimized .next/ folder with all your files ready for production.

 npm run dev